Hour of Micro:bit

 Loading events...

-Learn More About The League
+Learn More

 Ready to ignite your child passion for coding?
-The League of Amazing Programmers offers comprehensive programming education for grades 4-12, from first code to professional certification.
+The LEAGUE of Amazing Programmers offers comprehensive programming education for grades 4-12, from first code to professional certification.
 Our experienced instructors from top universities guide students through hands-on projects in Python, Java, robotics, and AI—building real skills that open doors to careers at companies like Google, NASA, and Amazon.

 With flexible options including weekly classes, free Tech Club meetings, mentorship programs, and scholarship opportunities, we remove barriers and make quality computer science education accessible to every student.
-Join hundreds of families across San Diego County who trust The League to prepare their kids for the science and technology careers of the 21st century.
+Join hundreds of families across San Diego County who trust The LEAGUE to prepare their kids for the science and technology careers of the 21st century.